imjoseangel/sandbox/kubernetes/netdebug/README.md

 ## Undertanding the captured traffic

 Looking carefully to the captured traffic, we could find two parts.
 The DNS (In *cyan*) and the HTTP (in *green*)

+To get the promised Flow Graph, select the *Statistics* menu and *Flow Graph*